mslinn/awsLambdaTest/HTTP_API.md

 ## Create an API Gateway HTTP API

-Define a few environment variables:
+We will use these environment variables from `setEnvVars.sh`:

 ```script
 AWS_APIG_PATH_PART=demo   # Part of the URL path to invoke the Lambda function